Professional Singer and Voice Teacher —————

 Dr. Nicholas Miguel is active as a baritone soloist and chorister, having created a reputation as a versatile and intelligent singer in diverse genres.
-Miguel currently sings with the professional choirs GRAMMY-nominated True Concord in Tucson, AZ and CORO in Indianola, IA.
-Recently, he sang with Morten Lauridsen at the Green Lake Festival of Music, and Helmuth Rilling in the Weimar Bach Cantata Academy.
-A regular soloist in Iowa, Miguel’s concert appearances include Ralph Vaughan Williams' Five Mystical Songs, Craig Hella Johnson's Considering Matthew Shepard, J. S. Bach’s BWV 129, 131, 34, 18, 172, 82, 4, 140, 74, Haydn’s Lord Nelson Mass and Theresienmesse, Mozart’s Requiem and Mass in C minor, Durufle’s Requiem, Pärt’s Passio, Handel's Esther and Messiah, and Monteverdi's 1610 Vespers.
-Miguel is also known for his engaging stage presence in recitals and in operatic productions.
-Stage credits include Don Alhambra in The Gondoliers, Sam in Trouble in Tahiti, Sir Joseph in HMS Pinafore, and Comte Capulet in Romeo et Juliette.
+Miguel currently sings with the professional choir GRAMMY-nominated True Concord in Tucson, AZ.
+A regular soloist in the Midwest, Miguel’s concert appearances include Ralph Vaughan Williams' Five Mystical Songs, Craig Hella Johnson's Considering Matthew Shepard, J. S. Bach’s BWV 129, 131, 34, 18, 172, 82, 4, 140, 74, Haydn’s Lord Nelson Mass and Theresienmesse, Mozart’s Requiem and Mass in C minor, Durufle’s Requiem, Pärt’s Passio, Handel's Esther and Messiah, and Monteverdi's 1610 Vespers.

-Miguel is also a composer/arranger of art song, choral music, and jazz; an amateur piano accompanist, and an dilettante jazz pianist.
+Miguel is also a composer/arranger of art song, choral music, and jazz; an amateur piano accompanist, and a dilettante jazz pianist.
 He can be heard playing on his most recent composition "We Will Not Forget" on the album A Hero's Journey by the saxophonist Jeff Miguel.
-He enjoys learning the guitar, collecting bikes, acquiring foreign languages, helping his wife with her florist business Friendly Bee Flower Farm, and spending time with his three children.
+He enjoys learning the guitar, collecting bikes, acquiring foreign languages, and spending time with his three children.